 Canon LUCIA TD Inks

-All five ink channels all pigment-based in the Canon TX and TM printer series.
+All five ink channels are pigment-based in the Canon TX and TM printer series.

 Both the TX-Series and TM-Series printers use refined and improved ink sets.
 The printers utilize five colors (C, M, Y, Bk, MBk).